lkreidberg/batman/docs/tutorial.rst

 Limb darkening options
 ----------------------
-The ``batman`` package currently supports the following pre-defined limb darkening options: "uniform", "linear", "quadratic", "square-root", "logarithmic", "exponential", "power2", and "nonlinear".
+The ``batman`` package currently supports the following pre-defined limb darkening options: "uniform", "linear", "quadratic", "square-root", "logarithmic", "exponential", "power2" (from Morello et al. 2017), and "nonlinear".
 These options assume the following form for the stellar intensity profile:

 .. math::